prabhatraghav/prabhatraghav/README.md

     <p align="justify">
      <ul>
       <li align="justify">Hi, I’m Prabhat Singh Raghav, a computer application graduate from Delhi, India.</li>
-      <li align="justify">I’m seeking a role as a DevOps Engineer, where I can leverage my experience in automating and optimizing application deployments in the cloud, and my skills in CI/CD pipelines, containerization, container orcestration and infrastructure provisioning.</li>
-      <li align="justify">I’m currently expanding my knowledge in DevSecOps and Cloud-DevOps to stay ahead in the ever-evolving field of cloud computing and security.</li>
       <li align="justify">I'm a fast learner with a proven ability to quickly adapt to new technologies.</li>
       <li align="justify">I'm very hard-working, consistently going above and beyond to ensure project success.</li>
       <li align="justify">I'm dedicated to my work and have a strong commitment towards developing and implementing robust, scalable, and efficient solutions.</li>
-      <li align="justify">I have hands-on experience with a wide range of DevOps tools and cloud platforms.</li>
+      <li align="justify">I have hands-on experience with a wide range of DevOps tools and cloud platforms and currently, I'm expanding my knowledge in DevSecOps and Cloud-DevOps to stay ahead in the ever-evolving field of cloud computing and security.</li>
+      <li align="justify">I’m seeking a role as a DevOps Engineer, where I can leverage my experience in automating and optimizing application deployments in the cloud, and my skills in CI/CD pipelines, containerization, container orcestration and infrastructure provisioning.</li>
       <!--<li align="justify">You can reach me via email at - <a href="prabhat_raghav@outlook.com">prabhat_raghav@outlook.com</a></li> -->
       <!--<li>My LinkedIn profile - <a href="https://www.linkedin.com/in/prabhatraghav/">linkedin.com/in/prabhatraghav</a></li> -->
      </ul>